Joe Strummer mural

 The mural became a de facto shrine to the musician after his death from cancer in January 2016, with thousands of Bowie fanatics leaving flowers and tributes to the Thin White Duke, and months later was listed by the local council to ensure its long-term protection.

-The mural is easily reachable by taking the London Underground to Brixton station and is a must for Bowie nuts in England’s capital.
+The mural is easily reachable by taking the London Underground to Brixton station and is a must for Bowie nuts who happen to be in England’s capital.

 Forest Hills, New York City

 This impressive mural of the legendary punk rock group the Ramones is situated in the Forest Hills area of New York where it all began for them.

 The multi-coloured mural of Johnny, Joey, Dee Dee and Tommy and Marky – all donning their trademark black leather jackets and skinny jeans – can be found on the wall under the 71st Avenue Long Island Rail Road overpass, near the Station Square area in Forest Hills. was painted by artists Crisp and Praxis Graff.
 It was unveiled in June 2016.

 There is also a black-and-white mural of the Ramones at Thorneycroft Ramp nearby that was painted by artist collective Ori Carino.
 The mural depicts a black and white photograph of the band and is labelled ‘The Birthplace of Punk’ (most music historians agree that the Ramones were the first outright punk rock act).

 This location is known to be where the original band members – who all went to the same school in the area – used to hang out as unruly teens in the late 1960s and early 1970s, and where they would go on to form their hugely influential punk rock band that shook the world.

 The ‘Man In Black’ has a large number of murals painted in his honour across the world, which should not be surprising given his seismic impact on country music and popular culture in general.